-- 13..1.
-Headed by the Election Commissioner - 13..1.1.
-Appointed by the chief justice of the supreme court - 13..2.
-The committee will also comprise of 5 commissioners - 13..2.1.
-Two commissioners to be appointed by the UNOSGA president - 13..2.2.
-Three commissioners to be appointed by the UNOSGA Senate - 13..2.3.
-All appointments will be confirmed by a simple majority of the UNOSGA Supreme Court - 13..3.
-All functions of the commission shall be described in the UNOSGA Bylaws - 13..4.
-The committee handles yearly reapportionment for Academic Senators. - 13..4.1.
-The Commission will determine the eligible number of seats per college available within the senate on an annual basis - 13..4.1.1.
-Based off of fall enrollment numbers from the previous year - 13..5.
-Organizes all UNOSGA elections, - 13..6.
-Verifies signatures on recall petitions, - 13..7.
-Members shall be ineligible, regardless of resignation, to any elected office in the subsequent Fall semester, with the exception of a vacancy in the office of Election Commissioner. - 13..8.
-They may be appointed to an UNOSGA position by the UNOSGA President. - 13..9.
-The commission keeps track of UNOSGA Officer Vacancies. - 13..10.
-The Election Commissioner's appointment is for one Senate Term. - 13..11.
-The Election Commissioner can only remove commission members between the time of their appointment and the SGA President's inauguration. - 13..12.
-Commission members are appointed for the duration of their tenure as a student unless they resign, are removed, or are dismissed by the Election Commissioner. - 13..13.
-The Commission will judge any election disputes, or violation of UNOSGA election policies. - 13..14.
+- 13.1.
+Headed by the Election Commissioner - 13.1.1.
+Appointed by the chief justice of the supreme court - 13.2.
+The committee will also comprise of 5 commissioners - 13.2.1.
+Two commissioners to be appointed by the UNOSGA president - 13.2.2.
+Three commissioners to be appointed by the UNOSGA Senate - 13.2.3.
+All appointments will be confirmed by a simple majority of the UNOSGA Supreme Court - 13.3.
+All functions of the commission shall be described in the UNOSGA Bylaws

+13.4.
+The committee handles yearly reapportionment for Academic Senators.

+13.4.1.
+The Commission will determine the eligible number of seats per college available within the senate on an annual basis

+13.4.1.1.
+Based off of fall enrollment numbers from the previous year

+- 13.5.
+Organizes all UNOSGA elections, - 13.6.
+Verifies signatures on recall petitions, - 13.7.
+Members shall be ineligible, regardless of resignation, to any elected office in the subsequent Fall semester, with the exception of a vacancy in the office of Election Commissioner. - 13.8.
+They may be appointed to an UNOSGA position by the UNOSGA President. - 13.9.
+The commission keeps track of UNOSGA Officer Vacancies. - 13.10.
+The Election Commissioner is in charge of the staffing of polling stations with Volunteers. - 13.11.
+The Election Commissioner's appointment is for one Senate Term. - 13.12.
+The Election Commissioner can only remove commission members between the time of their appointment and the SGA President's inauguration. - 13.13.
+Commission members are appointed for the duration of their tenure as a student unless they resign, are removed, or are dismissed by the Election Commissioner. - 13.14.
+The Commission will judge any election disputes, or violation of UNOSGA election policies. - 13.15.
 The SGA Supreme Court will be the appellate body for decisions by the Election Commission.